Please enable JavaScript to use CodeHS

 Students will be able to use events to create a program that tells if a number is greater than, less than, or equal to another number.

-Students will be able to program a robot using sequences.
+Students will be able to use AutoDraw to create a picture using AI.

 Exercises